-IT optimization and cloud-computing expert Bill Reeder, who explains why IBM's hybrid computing model is relevant for every business - even for organizations not using a cloud model.
+IT optimization and cloud-computing expert Bill Reeder explains why IBM's hybrid computing model is relevant for every business, even for organizations not using a cloud model

 With July’s zEnterprise System announcements, many customers are looking to leverage the added capabilities of the newest System z server to host their own cloud.
 IBM Systems Magazine went to IT optimization and cloud-computing expert Bill Reeder, who explains why IBM’s hybrid computing model is relevant for every business—even for organizations not using a cloud model.
 He argues, no one drives the same car or uses the same airline, why should servers be any different?
 With the zEnterprise, customers have a choice, and gain the benefit of unified management.